 In the first case, the knowledges of cultural areas: history, mathematics, physics, et cetera, are the scientific object of study; In the two cases of the second assumption, the transmission itself and the improvement of the ability to know become a specific object of scientific reflection in the form of Didactics and Cognitive Pedagogy, as the case may be.
 And so it is, knowledge as an object of education requires research on education, that is, it requires that education become an object of knowledge, either as cognitive pedagogy or as didactics, respectively, but, in addition to responding to what a certain educational event took place and how a certain educational event can be achieved, we must also respond to how that event is justified as an educational event and this is a question that can only be answered from the knowledge we have achieved about the concept of education and the meaning of 'education' is built from Pedagogy.
-That is the question of education itself from concepts with intrinsic (autochthonous) meaning to the field of knowledge 'education'.
+That is the question from Pedagogy, not to improve our way of knowing, nor to improve our way of teaching, but the question of education itself from concepts with intrinsic (autochthonous) meaning to the field of knowledge 'education'.
 Knowing a cultural area is not teaching, because, as we have just seen, the competencies that are required in each case are different and teaching is not educating, because we can affirm that there are teachings which do not educate, based on the right meaning of both terms.

 We must assume without prejudice that pedagogy is knowledge of education and this is obtained in various ways, but, ultimately, that knowledge, by principle of significance, is only valid if it serves to educate; that is, to transform information into knowledge and this into education, from concepts with intrinsic significance to the field of education.
 On the one hand, you have to know in the broadest sense of the term (I know what, I know how and I know how to do it); on the other hand, it is necessary to teach (which implies another type of knowledge different from knowing the areas of cultural experience; teaching implies making others know).
 And, as if that were not enough, in addition, it is necessary to educate, which implies, not only knowing and teaching, but also mastering the character and sense of the meaning of 'education', in order to apply it to each area of cultural experience with which we educate.
-When we comprehend the area of cultural experience apply it to each area of cultural experience with which we educate approach (look)^{II}, our intellectual concern allows us to distinguish between "knowing History", "teaching History" and "educating with History", understood as a matter of cultural area which is part of the curriculum together with others and it has become from Pedagogy in an education field.
+When we comprehend the area of cultural experience specific pedagogical mentality and the specialized pedagogical approach (look)II,, our intellectual concern allows us to distinguish between "knowing History", "teaching History" and "educating with History", understood as a matter of cultural area which is part of the curriculum together with others and it has become from Pedagogy in an education field.